 Handling Holidays & Vacations

-You can set an away status and back-up representative for any team member who won’t be online for a given time frame.
+You can set an away status and a back-up representative for any team member who won’t be online for a given time frame.
 You can either manually set away status or sync away status from Slack.